mizdra/strictly-typed-event-target/README.md

 Traditionally, there was no universal native event emitter for browsers and Node.js.
 Therefore, if you wanted a universal event emitter that worked in both environments, you had to use a 3rd-party library like [`eventemitter3`](https://github.com/primus/eventemitter3).
 However, recently, Node.js has implemented [`EventTarget`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget) (An experimental feature not yet available to the public as of 2020/09), `EventTarget` is establishing itself as a universal event emitter.

-Because `EventTarget` is a native API, it's faster and smaller than a 3rd party library like `eventemitter3` (rather than needing an extra bundle!).
+Because `EventTarget` is a native API, it's smaller than a 3rd party library like `eventemitter3` (rather than needing an extra bundle!).
 However, `EventTarget` cannot restrict the types of events it dispatches like `eventemitter3`.
 This has the problem of dispatching events of an unexpected type, which can cause runtime errors.

 Therefore, `@mizdra/strictly-typed-event-target` provides `EventTarget`, which can restrict the types of events to be dispatched.
-It's based on `EventTarget` and [`CustomEvent`](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent), so it's very fast and very small in size.
+It's based on `EventTarget` and [`CustomEvent`](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent), so it's very small in size.

 ## Feature